Analyzing Pope & Talbot (OTCMKTS:PTBTQ) & Mercer International (OTCMKTS:MERC)

-Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC) are both construction companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, risk, profitability, earnings, valuation and dividends.
+Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC) are both construction companies, but which is the superior business?
+We will compare the two businesses based on the strength of their dividends, valuation, risk, profitability, analyst recommendations, earnings and institutional ownership.

+77.6% of Mercer International shares are held by institutional investors.
+8.2% of Pope & Talbot shares are held by company insiders.
+Comparatively, 4.1% of Mercer International shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Pope & Talbot and Mercer International’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Pope & Talbot and Mercer International’s revenue, earnings per share and valuation.

 |Gross Revenue